-- (2) Under the LTI Plan a prorated portion of outstanding awards will vest upon a qualifying retirement, with such number determined based upon target performance for the portion of the performance period during which the retiring executive was employed.
+Under the LTI Plan a prorated portion of outstanding awards will vest upon a qualifying retirement, with such number determined based upon target performance for the portion of the performance period during which the retiring executive was employed.
 Only Messrs.
-Findlay and Gavin would qualify for such treatment upon a retirement as of December 31, 2021.
-LTI Plan awards made prior to 2020 become fully vested at target performance upon the participant's death or disability, while awards made in and after 2020 will be prorated based upon the period during which the executive was employed.
-Upon a termination in connection with a change in control, outstanding LTI Plan awards made prior to 2020 fully vest at target performance in accordance with the 2017 Equity Incentive Plan and applicable award agreements, while awards made in and after 2020 will vest based upon actual performance though the date of the change in control. - (3) Under the EIB Plan, a participant forfeits his or her bonus eligibility upon terminating employment prior to the date of payment.
+Findlay and Gavin and Ms. O'Neill would qualify for such treatment upon a retirement as of December 31, 2022.
+LTI Plan awards made prior to 2021 become fully vested at target performance upon the participant's death or disability, while awards made in and after 2021 will be prorated based upon the period during which the executive was employed.
+LTI plan awards made in 2022 and after are split to include 25% time based and 75% performance based shares.
+Upon a termination in connection with a change in control, outstanding LTI Plan awards made prior to 2021 fully vest at target performance in accordance with the 2017 Equity Incentive Plan and applicable award agreements, while awards made in and after 2021 will vest based upon actual performance though the date of the change in control.

+(3) Under the EIB Plan, a participant forfeits his or her bonus eligibility upon terminating employment prior to the date of payment.
 However, a prorated bonus is payable to a participant upon a qualifying retirement, based upon actual performance under relevant performance metrics through the date of such retirement.
 Only Messrs.
-Findlay and Gavin would qualify for such treatment upon a retirement as of December 31, 2021.
-The calculations above assume a level of individual and Company performance of 109%.
+Findlay and Gavin and Ms. O'Neill would qualify for such treatment upon a retirement as of December 31, 2022.
+The calculations above assume a level of individual and Company performance of 107%.
 In addition, in the event of a termination in connection with a change in control of the Company, bonuses for any completed performance periods are payable.
-For purposes of the table above, it is assumed that each executive's employment terminated on December 31, 2021 and, therefore, the table includes the full 2021 bonus amounts. - (4) Because our medical and dental benefit plans are self-funded, we have estimated the amounts due for 18 months of medical, dental and vision benefits based on our monthly COBRA continuation rates.
+For purposes of the table above, it is assumed that each executive's employment terminated on December 31, 2022 and, therefore, the table includes the full 2022 bonus amounts.

+Because our medical and dental benefit plans are self-funded, we have estimated the amounts due for 18 months of medical, dental and vision benefits based on our monthly COBRA continuation rates.

-Accrued Pay, Certain Retirement Benefits and Vested Equity Awards.
+Accrued Pay, Certain Retirement Benefits and Vested Equity Awards

 The amounts reflected in the table above do not include payments and benefits to the extent they are provided on a non-discriminatory basis to salaried employees generally upon termination of employment, or amounts that are fully vested under the terms of the applicable plan.
 These include:

-- Accrued salary and vacation pay. - Regular pension benefits under our defined benefit retirement plan.
-See "2021 Pension Benefits" above. - Distributions of plan balances under our 401(k) plan and the Deferred Compensation Plan.
+- · Accrued salary and vacation pay. - Regular pension benefits under our defined benefit retirement plan.
+See "2022 Pension Benefits" above. - Distributions of plan balances under our 401(k) plan and the Deferred Compensation Plan.
 See "Nonqualified Deferred Compensation" above for information on current account balances and an overview of the Deferred Compensation Plan.